-Look carefully at Workshop sheets 2d and 2e.
+Look carefully at Workshop sheet 2d: Local practices that may cause harm and 2e: Practice, belief and the impact on the child.
 Think about how you want to use them - this will depend on the number, and level of knowledge of the group.